ciass-konstanz/protest-segments/README.md

 command.
 This will save a segmented image `docs/demo_segments.jpg` and the feature vector `docs/demo_features.csv`.

-If you want to use your graphics card, then you also need to add the flag `--gpu`.
+If you want to use your graphics card, then you need to remove the flag `--cpu`.

 ```bash
 python3 01_extract_segments_demo.py \